vyshakg30/RuleEngine/README.md

 # RuleEngine
-Rule Engine that lists Data stream tags that violeted a predefined rule
+Rule Engine that lists Data stream that violated a predefined rule